Find the best library databases for your research.

 Griffith University subscribes to these JoVE modules only: JoVE Core: Biology, and Molecular Biology JoVE Lab Manual: Biology JoVE Science Education: Clinical Skills JoVE Journal: Bioengineering, and Neuroscience.

 The JoVE Journal modules can be accessed from the Research link in the top menu of the JoVE home page.
 The other modules (Core, Lab Manual and Science Education Clinical Skills) can be accessed from the Education link in the top menu.

 Nearmap consists of high quality PhotoMaps over Australian cities and towns that are updated monthly.
 Changes over time can be seen using TimeView on the map page and locations can be seen from the side using the MultiView button on the map page when zooming in to building level detail.

 To sign into Nearmap, enter your Griffith University email address.

-O'Reilly delivers highly topical and comprehensive technology and business learning solutions across enterprise, consumer, and university channels.
-It contains 45,000+ titles including early release books, 30,000+ hours of video, live online courses, case studies, expert playlists, and more.
+Delivers highly topical and comprehensive technology and business learning solutions across enterprise, consumer, and university channels.
+Resources include articles, ebooks, video, online courses and case studies.